 The COVID-19 pandemic forced educational institutes to pivot their F2F learning environments to online learning environments and has subsequently transformed societal expectations about education.
 Although there are many benefits associated with these changes in education (e.g. multi-dimensional interactions, flexibility and richer/deeper learning) there are still many challenges that can result in poor and often inadequate educational experiences (e.g., lack of real student-student and student-teacher interaction, and effective discussions).

 Alongside this we have seen a rise in AI technologies and methodologies being used to answer questions via chat bots, create images, enhance our computing capabilities and drive many common household items such as the vacuum cleaner, much of which are using technologies and methods being developed in the geospatial field.
-These technologies and methods are already very much part of our daily lives.
+These technologies and methods are already very much embedded in our daily lives.

 How do we ensure we, as educators are at the forefront of these developments and are incorporating these into our curriculums?
 How do we maintain the geospatial aspects of our curriculums?
 What resources, skills and communities are needed?